laravel/docs/eloquent-serialization.md

 #### Relationships

 When an Eloquent model is converted to JSON, its loaded relationships will automatically be included as attributes on the JSON object.
-Also, though Eloquent relationship methods are defined using "camel case", a relationship's JSON attribute will be "snake case".
+Also, though Eloquent relationship methods are defined using "camel case," a relationship's JSON attribute will be "snake case."

 <a name="hiding-attributes-from-json"></a>
 ## Hiding Attributes From JSON